Liberty Virtual Tour

-The first major exhibition of Troiani’s original artwork, Liberty plunges onsite and online visitors into some of the most pivotal events of America’s fight for independence and reveals Troiani’s research-based artistic process.
-This special exhibition brings together for the first time in public more than 45 of Troiani’s original Revolutionary War paintings and pairs them with dozens of artifacts from his personal collection as well as the Museum and other lenders.
+The first major exhibition of Troiani’s original artwork, Liberty plunged on-site visitors, and continues to plunge online visitors, into some of the most pivotal events of America’s fight for independence and reveals Troiani’s research-based artistic process.
+This special exhibition brought together for the first time in public more than 45 of Troiani’s original Revolutionary War paintings and pairs them with dozens of artifacts from his personal collection as well as the Museum and other lenders.
 His paintings capture the reality and drama of crucial moments such as the 1775 Battle of Bunker Hill, General Washington’s daring 1776 attack on Trenton, the 1777 Battles of Saratoga and Oriskany, and the Franco-American victory at Yorktown in 1781.

 Audio Tour Integration

 The guided audio tour of Liberty, narrated by Director of Education and Community Engagement Adrienne Whaley, is integrated throughout the virtual tour to dive deeper into some of the highlights of the exhibition.
 The audio tour tracks as well as PDF transcripts of each audio stop are available on our website.

 The Liberty virtual tour features a robust selection of teacher resources for using the virtual tour in the classroom.
 Resources include modular activities and worksheets, access to primary sources, big idea framing essays, a glossary, and much more.

 Access modular activities and ready-made worksheets, all aligned to national standards, to help your students dig deeper into the complexities of the Revolutionary era through the work of nationally renowned historical artist Don Troiani.

 These short framing essays help to contextualize how the research-based works of nationally renowned historical artist Don Troiani bring the compelling stories about the diverse people and complex events of the American Revolution to life.